tarasov1812/econect/README.md

-**The 2024 NASA Space Apps Challenge**

-Challange: Tell Us a Climate Story!

-The 2024 NASA Space Apps Challenge
+**<h1>The 2024 NASA Space Apps Challenge</h1>**

-Challange: Tell Us a Climate Story!
+**Challange:** Tell Us a Climate Story!

+**Description:** EcoNet is an app designed to raise awareness about the impact of greenhouse gases.
+It starts with a 3-minute video showing Earth's deterioration, where the planet asks a little girl—symbolizing hope—for help.
+EcoNet serves as a social network promoting sustainable development for everyone.

 ![MainPage](screenshots/screen1.png)
 ![MainPage](screenshots/screen2.png)